 Is there an easier way to sell?

 Yes, there is!
-Space City House Buyers is a locally rooted house buying company serving Harris, Galveston, and Brazoria counties since 2017.
+Space City House Buyers is a locally rooted real estate solutions company serving Harris, Galveston, and Brazoria counties since 2017.
 We’ve built our reputation on purchasing inherited houses for cash with minimal stress and reduced fees.
 Contact us today for a competitive cash offer on your inherited property.
-We specialize in the homes most buyers avoid—those with major repairs, hoarding conditions, or difficult title issues.
-We can also guide you through the complex probate process!
-Let our experienced team make your home selling experience straightforward so you can move forward with confidence.
+We specialize in the homes most buyers avoid—those with major repairs, hoarding conditions, abandoned properties, flood-damaged homes, or difficult title issues.
+We’re often the call after others say no. We can also guide you through the complex probate process with clear language and no judgment.
+Let our experienced team make your home selling experience straightforward so you can move forward with clarity and confidence.

 Even if your property sustained significant storm damage or has been neglected for years requiring substantial upgrades to become market-ready, once you accept our fair cash offer, our team of experts will handle all those expensive repairs so you don’t have to!
-As Southeast Houston specialists, we make selling an inherited house simple and stress-free.
+As Southeast Houston specialists who understand the unique challenges of inherited properties, we make selling an inherited house simple and stress-free, closing in as little as 10 days when you need to sell fast.

 Contact Us today for your cash offer!

-If you own a property stuck in probate that you’re ready to sell, call us at (713) 913-0890 day or night for a competitive cash offer.
-As local Houston investors since 2017, we purchase properties in any condition—regardless of the estate’s financial complications.
-We specialize in the situations most buyers avoid, including probate properties with challenging circumstances.
+If you own a property stuck in probate that you’re ready to sell, call us at (346) 541-4413 day or night for a competitive cash offer.
+As local Houston experts since 2017, we purchase properties in any condition—regardless of the estate’s financial complications or property challenges.
+We specialize in the situations most buyers avoid, like major repairs, hoarding conditions, and flood damage.
+We treat every homeowner like a neighbor with clear language, no judgment, and total transparency throughout the probate process.